Official: Offensive coming against Tigray forces in Ethiopia

 “There’s serious suffering in Tigray.
 (The Tigray forces) had an opportunity to stop the military offensive,” Tewodrose Tirfe with the Amhara Association of America told the AP.
 “Instead, they kept on pushing.”
 He asserted that the Tigray forces aim to create a “favorable outcome in a negotiation by creating a humanitarian crisis and holding Amhara civilians and cities hostage.”

-Ethiopia’s prime minister repeated his commitment to the unilateral cease-fire just days ago.

-U.N. humanitarian chief Martin Griffiths told reporters “I have no reason to doubt that at all,” on Friday after meeting with Abiy during an Ethiopia visit earlier this week.
+Ethiopia’s prime minister repeated his commitment to the unilateral cease-fire just days ago, U.N. humanitarian chief Martin Griffiths told reporters on Friday after his meeting with Abiy.
+“I have no reason to doubt that at all,” Griffiths said.

 But regional forces vowing a new offensive could be another matter.